-The first question that generally springs to mind when planning a Lake Como itinerary is how much time should you spend in the area.
-How many days in Lake Como is enough to see all of the highlights without getting too overwhelmed?
+The first question that generally springs to mind when planning a trip is how many days in Lake Como is enough to see all of the highlights without getting too overwhelmed.

 Because of its proximity to the city, many potential visitors tend to head on a day trip to Lake Como from Milan rather than taking the time to spend a few days exploring the lake.
 While this is certainly an option and very much doable, you will get a lot more out of Lake Como if you can set aside a bit more time.

 Ideally, spending at least 2 days in Lake Como will give you enough time to visit some of the most iconic towns, explore Como city and spend a bit of time wandering around a villa.
 It’s also relaxed enough that you can take your time to just chill out and enjoy the vibes without feeling like you’re missing out on all of the things to do.